 - Robbins Wing (1989): Houses two kindergarten and two first grade classrooms

-- Willey Wing (1989): Built as an addition to the library, it houses two fourth grade classrooms, a lower school science lab, and the school counselor’s office
+- Willey Wing (1989): Built as an addition to the library, it houses two fourth grade classrooms and a lower school science lab

 - Henkel Activities Center (1989): Houses the gymnasium and activities center

 - Carter House (1989): Houses school administrative offices